steve84966/RealRacingPin/README.md

 ## Download

-Now it's in alpha testing.
-If all good, I'll put it in Github Release page.
-(A few weeks later.)

-You can get a BauduNetdisk link in the Guide. (it's temporary)
+Look at Github Release page.

 ## How to use